 Establishment

-Leflore Source is established using transplants.
+Leflore Source creeping burhead, a selection of this species, is established using transplants.
 The creeping nature of this plant produces numerous small plantlets that can be dug and divided from the parent plant.
 Larger plants can also be dug and should be planted without further division.
 Cutting the leaves before planting is usually not necessary unless they are unusually tall, however, cutting any attached flower scapes is recommended.
 The plants can be planted year round, but spring and fall planting will be less stressful.
 Recommended plant spacing is 2-3 feet.
 After planting, water levels should be kept at about 1-2 inches until the plants become established.
 A light application of complete fertilizer may be applied to aid establishment.

 Management